Asfaam/crms/readme.md

 ## Overview
 The **Campus Resource Management System (CRMS)** is a web-based application designed to manage **institutional resource booking workflows** within a university or campus environment.
 The system provides a centralized platform for **students** to request shared resources and for **resource managers** to review, approve, or reject those requests efficiently.

-CRMS focuses specifically on **resource allocation, approval workflows, and automated notifications**, eliminating the need for manual emails, paper forms, or informal communication channels.
+CRMS focuses specifically on **resource allocation, approval workflows**, eliminating the need for paper forms, or informal communication channels.

 ---

 ## Problem Statement
-In many campus environments, shared resources (such as rooms, equipment, or facilities) are managed manually through emails, spreadsheets, or verbal approvals.
+In many campus environments, shared resources (such as rooms, equipment, or facilities) are managed manually through paper forms, online forms, or verbal approvals.
 This often results in:

 - Lost or untracked booking requests
 - Delayed approval decisions
 - Lack of transparency for students
-- No centralized record of approved or rejected bookings
+- No centralized record of approved or denied bookings

 CRMS solves these issues by introducing a **structured, role-based digital system** for managing campus resources.